Thiago099/graph-coloring/README.md

 explanation of the algorithim
 ```
 Find some of the odd cycles
-Sort the nodes and connections by the odd cycles so the algorithm eliminates the maximum amount of odd cycle nodes
+Sort the nodes and connections by the odd cycles found so the algorithm eliminates the maximum amount of odd cycle nodes
 Loop:
   Chose the first node and set it to the current color (the highest odd cycle node), ignore all the nodes around it and from they chose the next highest priority node
   Eliminate the done nodes and its odd cycles as they are now broken